Menditect/documentation/docs/Tools/mta-plugin.md

 The MTA Plugin triggers the execution of a test and returns the results of the test to MTA.

+The Installation Guide covers instructions on how to install and configure the MTA Plugin.

 ## Supported Versions

 ### Plugin version vs MTA version